onshore bonds

 Differences between onshore and offshore Bonds

 The main difference between an onshore and offshore bond is that offshore bonds do not pay any tax at source and therefore benefit from ‘gross roll up’.
 This can result in potentially higher growth due to the deferral of tax.
-However, if a chargeable event occurs upon withdrawal, no tax is ‘deemed’ to have been paid and the gain would be taxed at the investors marginal rate of Income Tax.
+However, if a chargeable event occurs upon withdrawal, no tax is ‘deemed’ to have been paid and the gain would be taxable unless fully covered by the investor’s tax free allowances such as personal savings allowance – top slicing is available when assessing whether any higher or additional rate tax is due.

 Should you choose an onshore bond?